mackyle/markdown/syntax.md

 Also note that within a backticks-delimited code block, tab characters are always expanded with the tab stop locations 8 characters apart.

+As an alternative to using backticks, limited recognition is available for tilde-delimited code blocks.
+Instead of backtick quotes, exactly 3 tildes (`~~~`) may be used to introduce the code block in which case it must also be closed by tildes instead of backtick quotes.

 Within a code block, ampersands (`&`) and angle brackets (`<` and `>`) are automatically converted into HTML entities.
 This makes it very